Busemann Functions in the Wasserstein Space: Existence, Closed-Forms, and Applications to Slicing: WASSERSTEIN SPACE

 \section{WASSERSTEIN SPACE}

 \looseness=-1 In this section, we introduce the Wasserstein space and its associated Riemannian structure.
-Then, we study characterizations of geodesic rays on this space, \emph{i.e.} geodesics that can be extended to infinity.
+Then, we study characterizations of geodesic rays on this space, \emph{i.e.} geodesics that can be extended to infinity in one direction.
+In particular, we focus on absolutely continuous probability measures, one dimensional probability measures, and Gaussians.